precice/precice.github.io/content/docs/docs-meta/docs-meta-landing-page.md

 - `customstyles.css`: as before
 - `customstyles-precice.css`: material changes to the above style sheet
 - `theme-precice.css`: adaptation of color schemes
-- `landing-page`: styles specific to the landing page.
+- `landing-page.css`: styles specific to the landing page.

 ## Full-bleed layout